Maintenance and inspection of watercourses

 Clean ditches contribute to good water supply and drainage.
-That is why annual maintenance is necessary.
-The water board inspects the ditches that play an important role in water management in the region.
-This inspection (the survey) is carried out in November.
+That is why maintenance is required every year.
+The water authority checks the ditches that play an important role in water management in the region.
+This check (the inspection) is carried out in November.

 What do we ask of you?